ROBSON RANCH DENTON PICKLEBALL CLUB

 OPERATING GUIDELINES AND PROCESS DEFINITION/PROCEDURE

-The Ratings Committee: Warren Williamson (Chairman), Jim Lafferty, Sherril Kerr and Jim Richardson.
-These four skilled and well respected members have taken on the task of designing and implementing a rating policy/process intended to be non-intimidating, clear, fair, understandable and manageable for a growing club within time constraints of the committee.
+The Ratings Committee: Tom Michelsen (Chairman), Katie Brown, Sherril Kerr, Gene Mason, Dee Tarver and Jim Richardson.
+These six skilled and well respected members have taken on the task of designing and implementing a rating policy/process intended to be fair, consistant and manageable for a growing club within time constraints of the committee.
 The policy/process is stated below.
+The current rating list may be found here: PLAYER RATING LIST.

 - The Committee will create ratings generally in accordance with the IFP/USAPA Rating/Guidelines, but using alpha “A, B, C & D” rating groups.

-3. Current ratings will be retained until changed in accordance with this new policy/procedure
+- Current ratings will be retained until changed in accordance with this policy/procedure.